SetuCoder/Genie-Voice-Assistant/README.md

 (Kindly completely go through the README file before running the app.)

 Genie is a Python-based voice assistant for your computer which can carry out a variety of tasks by employing certain well-defined commands.
-(See Features to know more)
+(See the **What can it do?** section below to know more)

 Genie draws inspiration from the character "Genie" from the Disney Movie [Alladin](https://movies.disney.com/aladdin-2019).
 Genie runs in the background of your computer and wakes up whenever you wish so!